Arcitan/Solitaire-CLI/README.md

 the game, and I have all the driver code and input handling in the `main()` method.

 ## Libraries and Tools
-I chose to implement this in Python, because it's clean, functional, and simple, and it had everything I needed right out of the box, without too much complication (inheritance, classes, dynamic lists, etc.).
+I chose to implement this in Python, because it's clean, functional, and simple, and it had everything I needed (inheritance, classes, dynamic lists, etc.) right out of the box, without too much complication.
 It's also my most comfortable language, so it's usually my go-to.

 As far as Python packages go, I used the `random` module to assist with shuffling the deck, and that's it.
 Again, because of time constraints, I opted not to write a full collection of unit tests, and instead just tested my code